CivicActions/guidebook/company-policies/security.md

 -   Ensure offsite backups are transferred and stored only in encrypted form.
 -   Ensure the Hurricane Electric and RimuHosting access list (that controls remote hands and physical server access) is maintained.

+## Mobile Device Security

+Mobile devices are portable devices that connect to the internet, specifically devices like smartphones and tablet computers.
+Most (or all) mobile devices used at CivicActions are personal devices - this policy is intended to cover these personal devices, if they are used for CivicActions work.

+Securing mobile devices used for CivicActions work is crucial for safeguarding sensitive information and maintaining the integrity of our organization and our customer's data.
+The following are best practices for mobile device security (for more information see NIST SP 800-124 - [Guidelines for Managing the Security of Mobile Devices in the Enterprise](https://csrc.nist.gov/pubs/sp/800/124/r2/final)):

+1. Keep the device updated on all firmware and OS updates, including critical security updates.
+2. Enable security features to lock devices when not in use.
+Recommended security features include a password or 6-character pin, and biometric security (fingerprint, facial recognition, if available).
+3. The device must be set to automatically lock after a maximum of 5 minutes of inactivity.
+If security features make unlocking convenient then a shorter lock time is recommended.
+4. Verify that data is encrypted on the device.
+Ways to set this up by OS type:
+    - iOS - setup icloud account to enable data encryption
+    - Android - setup biometric/pin code to enable data encryption
+5. Do not "jailbreak" or "root" your mobile device, removing inherent OS security and exposing it to malware apps.
+6. Install apps from only secure sources (official app stores) and avoid side-loading apps.
+7. If a device used for CivicActions work is lost or stolen, please notify the security team immediately to document and assist in recovering or wiping the device.
+8. Follow [CivicActions' prohibited hardware and software policy](prohibited-hardware-and-software.md) to avoid using/installing items on the list.

 ## Security awareness and tools

 We maintain a [Security Awareness and Tools](../common-practices-tools/security/README.md) document that dives deeper into some additional topics, including: